GradientFlow-ai/eaas/README.md

 ### Miscellaneous

-- [Vercel Analytics](https://vercel.com/analytics) – Track unique visitors, pageviews, and more in a privacy-friendly way

 - Currently using [t-SNE](https://github.com/scienceai/tsne-js/), may switch to other options. [linear time complexity??](https://github.com/tensorflow/tfjs-tsne). idk about [ andrej's ](https://github.com/karpathy/tsnejs)

 ## Useful tips

 `npx prisma db push`, be aware that this will drop and recreate the tables `npx prisma generate` then runs to generate the client

 This function lives on supabase:

 ```
 create or replace function match_documents (
   query_embedding vector(1536),